VimsecAu/kb/m365/baselines/teams.md

 5. Select **Global (Org-wide default)**.

-6. Set **Third-party apps** to **Block all apps**, unless specific apps have been approved by the company, in which case select **Allow specific apps and block all others**.
+6. Set **Third-party apps** to **Block all apps**, unless specific apps have been approved by the organisation, in which case select **Allow specific apps and block all others**.

 7. Click **Save**.